SIS-data-analysis/.github/profile/README.md

 Please take note of the assignment due dates and plan accordingly.
 Except in truly unusual and unavoidable circumstances I will not accept late work.

 ## Schedule Overview
 We will proceed according to the outline below.
-Note that details on required materials for each week in folders on this github site.
+Note that details on required materials for each week are available in the repositories linked below (and available on our github site).

 | Date    | Description                                   | Due in class   |
 | :-----  | :-------------------------------------------- | :------------- |